The Mind Model

 How do we do it with this mind model?
 Read on…

-It contains no ability for rational thought and simply reacts to input in a “cause and effect” manner.
+It contains no ability for rational thought and simply compares what we experience and encounter to memory and provides an understandable response.

-So, in effect, we have the inverse of the analytical mind.
+So, in effect, the imagination is the exact opposite of the analytical mind.

-The reactive mind has no intellect or reasoning power at all, yet it can do multiple things at once without a problem.
+The Imagination has no intellect or reasoning power at all, yet it can do multiple things at once without a problem.

-This mind comes with no reaction instructions at birth.
+This mind comes with no reaction instructions at birth... it has to learn it all.

-Everything we learn from the point of birth forward; is also a reaction learned by the reactive mind.
+Everything we learn from the point of birth forward; is our imagination providing a reaction to facilitate our understanding.

 This is what most learning really is, learning how to react without having to think about it.